 The resulting product classification and definition should be confirmed by a first screening of the volume of sales and trade, environmental impact and potential for improvement of the products as referred to in Article 15 of the Ecodesign Directive.
+Also information on standards, regulations, voluntary agreements and commercial

-Also information on standards, regulations, voluntary agreements and commercial agreements on EU, MS and 3^{rd} country level should be considered when defining the product(s) (section 1.3.1).
+Also information on standards, regulations, voluntary agreements and commercial agreements on EU, MS and $3^{\rm rd}$ country level should be considered when defining the product(s) (section 1.3.1).